ualibweb/ua-folio-docs/training/backend/01-openapi.md

      zero integers are provided, the sum should just be zero; do not worry about handling incorrect input.

+   - Both the response and JSON request entity schemas should be placed in separate YAML files with descriptive names (for example, `SumRequest` and `SumResponse`).

 1. At this point, create a commit, push it, and create a pull request from your openapi branch to your master branch. **Be sure you are creating a pull request against `ualibweb/folio-sample-modules` branch `your-name-master`, and not against anything in the